Nina and Julian

 The third day, the Farewell Breakfast, had a softer and more relaxed character.
 The welcome piece was printed in letterpress on bookbinding board and placed on the same custom ceramics as the bar menus.
 As guests departed, they received embossed paper bags filled with small keepsakes, including custom matchboxes, postcards and other thoughtful items prepared specifically for this event.

 This project is one of our favourites.
 Its complexity, the care put into every detail, and the trust throughout the process made it truly special.
 We loved working with Katharina and her team, and with Nina and Julian, whom we also had the pleasure of designing for at their civil ceremony.
-That story will come another time.
-For now, we are simply grateful for the chance to be part of their celebration.

 the couple Nina Krenge & Julian Krenge